Tolterodine Tartrate TabletsPronunciation

 For patients with significantly reduced hepatic function or renal function, the recommended dose of Tolterodine tartrate is 1 mg twice daily (see CLINICAL PHARMACOLOGY, Pharmacokinetics in Special Populations).Myasthenia Gravis

 Tolterodine tartrate should be used with caution in patients with myasthenia gravis, a disease characterized by decreased cholinergic activity at the neuromuscular junction.

 Patients with Congenital or Acquired QT Prolongation

-In a study of the effect of tolterodine immediate-release tablets on the QT interval (see CLINICAL PHARMACOLOGY, Cardiac Electrophysiology), the effect on the QT interval appeared greater for 8 mg/day (two times the therapeutic dose) compared to 4 mg/day and was more pronounced in CYP2D6 poor metabolizers (PM) than extensive metabolizers (EMs).
+In a study of the effect of tolterodine immediate release tablets on the QT interval (See CLINICAL PHARMACOLOGY, Cardiac Electrophysiology), the effect on the QT interval appeared greater for 8 mg/day (two times the therapeutic dose) compared to 4 mg/day and was more pronounced in CYP2D6 poor metabolizers (PM) than extensive metabolizers (EMs).
 The effect of tolterodine 8 mg/day was not as large as that observed after four days of therapeutic dosing with the active control moxifloxacin.
 However, the confidence intervals overlapped.
 These observations should be considered in clinical decisions to prescribe tolterodine tartrate for patients with a known history of QT prolongation or patients who are taking Class IA (e.g., quinidine, procainamide) or Class III (e.g., amiodarone, sotalol) antiarrhythmic medications (see PRECAUTIONS, Drug Interactions).
-There has been no association of Torsade de Pointes in the international post-marketing experience with Tolterodine Tartrate Tablets or tolterodine tartrate extended-release capsules.
+There has been no association of Torsade de Pointes in the international post-marketing experience with Tolterodine Tartrate Tablets or DETROL LA.